Porfirije, Serbian Patriarch: Serbian Patriarch

-Porfirije was elected Patriarch of the Serbian Orthodox Church on 18 February 2021 at the Bishops' Council's convocation in the Church of Saint Sava, three months after the death of previous patriarch Irinej, becoming the 46th Serbian Patriarch.
+Porfirije was elected Patriarch on 18 February 2021 at the Council of Bishops convocation at the Church of Saint Sava, three months after the death of previous patriarch Irinej, becoming the 46th Serbian Patriarch.
 With 31 out of 39 votes, he was the first of three leading candidates with the most votes from the 30 bishops eligible in the Serbian Orthodox Church, along with Bishop Irinej of Bačka who won 30 votes and Bishop Jefrem of Banja Luka who won 24 votes.
 In the final phase, the envelope with his name was pulled between three of them from the Gospel by Archimandrite Matej of Sisojevac Monastery.
 In this way, the Serbian Orthodox Church believes the patriarch is elected by divine intervention, sidelining human interests.
-As one of the youngest Serbian Orthodox bishops at the time of election, Porfirije is the youngest Serbian Patriarch elected since 1937.
+As one of the youngest bishops at the time of election, Porfirije is the youngest Serbian Patriarch elected since 1937.
 Congratulatory letters on the occasion of the election of the new Serbian Patriarch were sent by Ecumenical Patriarch Bartholomew I of Constantinople, Patriarch Theodore II of Alexandria, Patriarch Kirill of Moscow, Patriarch Neophyte of Bulgaria, Patriarch John X of Antioch, Patriarch Daniel of Romania, and Archbishop Anastasios of Albania.
-Also, the Montenegrin President Milo Đukanović, who stated in the February 2020 interview for AFP that Montenegro needs to have its own Orthodox Church in order to strengthen its national identity and oppose interference from Serbia, sent his congratulations upon election.
+Also, the Montenegrin President Milo Đukanović, who stated in the February 2020 interview that Montenegro needs to have its own Orthodox Church in order to strengthen its national identity and oppose interference from Serbia, sent his congratulations upon election.

-Porfirije was enthroned on 19 February 2021 in St. Michael's Cathedral in Belgrade.
-Patriarchal insignias were handed over to him by Metropolitan Hrizostom of Dabar-Bosnia and Bishop Lukijan of Buda.
+Porfirije was enthroned on 19 February 2021 at the Cathedral of Saint Archangel Michael in Belgrade.
+Patriarchal insignias were handed over to him by Metropolitan Hrizostom of Dabar and Bosnia and Bishop Lukijan of Buda.
 In his introductory speech Porfirije focused on unity and peace building.
-He stated that Kosovo and Metohija is in his prayers, and the Serbs in the affected Kosovo and Metohija will be in his first place.
+He stated that Kosovo is in his prayers, and the Serbs in the affected Kosovo will be in the first place for him.
 Also, he stated that Croatia has become his second homeland, and the people he met there will remain a role model for him in the years to come.
 The inauguration was attended by numerous government ministers of Serbia, representatives of churches and religious communities in Serbia, and various politicians including Serbian President Aleksandar Vučić.
 The ceremony was also attended by Milorad Dodik, the chairman and the presiding Serb member of the Presidency of Bosnia and Herzegovina; Željka Cvijanović, the President of Republika Srpska (Serb-majority entity of Bosnia and Herzegovina); Apostolic Nuncio Luciano Suriani; Archbishop Stanislav Hočevar, the Catholic archbishop of Belgrade, Effendi Mustafa Jusufspahić, the Mufti of Serbia; and many other dignitaries such as Prince Filip Karađorđević, a member of the House of Karađorđević.
 On 20 February, a day following the inauguration, a Holy Synod member and one of the three prime candidates for the new Patriarch election Bishop Irinej of Bačka tested positive for COVID-19.